 Some have labeled LendUp as nothing more than “a payday loan.”
 While it’s true that the offers on LendUp do resemble traditional payday loans, there are some key differences.

 First, the total fees, interest, and APRs are made abundantly clear from the beginning.
 The user will immediately see the required total repayment and interest rate before providing any personal information.

 Second, the process is fast and without the need to visit a brick and mortar office as one would with a conventional payday loan.

 Third, LendUp offers the opportunity for long-term success with their “LendUp ladder” program.
-This is a reward system that incentivizes borrowers to repay responsibly.
-As the required payments are made on time the borrower ascends up the proverbial “ladder.”
-By exhibiting this responsible behavior borrowers earn points.
-As the point add up the user is permitted more favorable terms on future borrowing with LendUp.
+This is a reward system that incentives borrowers to repay responsibly.
+As the required payments are made on time, the borrower ascends the proverbial “ladder.”
+By exhibiting this responsible behavior, borrowers earn points.
+As the point add up, the user is permitted more favorable terms on future borrowing with LendUp.

 These improved terms, earned over time, are things like: